 FORM FITTING & COMFORTABLE: Unique design of 13 polycarbonate panels offer protection— 1 large center panel to protect the front of your lower leg, plus 12 narrow panels (6 on each side) that smoothly wrap around each calf.
 Tighten straps and buckles for comfort.

 ONE SIZE for MEN & WOMEN: One size fits calf sizes 13-20 inches in circumference when measured over pants.

 LAB TESTED for SAFETY: Tested to ASTM F1342-05 Puncture Resistance of Protective Clothing Test Standard and ASTM D5420-16 Falling Weight Gardner Impact.
 Click here to view lab certifications.

 TESTED on LIVE RATTLESNAKES!
 See video at bottom of page - test performed by Olympus Reptiles

-Spot cleand with soap and water as needed.
+Spot clean with soap and water as needed.

-3 year replacement warranty for defects in materials.
+3 year replacement warranty for manufacturing defects in materials.

 Watch Razer Snake Gaiters being tested on LIVE SNAKES!

 Does the Average Person Need to Wear Snake Gaiters?